-All-encompassing Internet censorship, such as in China, where the government blocks unwanted content for political reasons, is unheard of in democratic and non-authoritarian countries.
+All-encompassing Internet censorship, like in China, where the government blocks unwanted content for political reasons, is unheard of in democratic countries.
 Still, there are some major reasons why websites or videos might not be available in a certain location.

 Blocked for Legal Violation

-In the US and Germany, the Internet is freely accessible.
+In countries like the US or Germany, the Internet is freely accessible.
 Still, Internet service providers (ISPs), need to block access to websites and content that violates the law.
 Among the most common legal grounds for blocking access to a website are intellectual property or copyright violations.

-Gutenberg.org ⇱, a platform that offers free e-books, was part of a long legal battle with the S. Fischer publishing house ⇱ from February 2018 until May 2022, at the beginning of which it was made unavailable to Internet users in Germany.
-The publishing house successfully argued that some of the platform's e-books broke German copyright law.
+Gutenberg.org, a platform that offers free e-books, was part of a long legal battle with the S. Fischer publishing house from February 2018 until May 2022.
+During much of this period, the website was unavailable to German Internet users.
+The publishing house successfully argued that some of Gutenberg's e-books broke German copyright law.
 Since then, Gutenberg has blocked all German IP addresses.

 The Clearingstelle Urheberrecht im Internet notifies German authorities of copyright violations.

-Other examples of websites blocked in Germany and elsewhere owing to copyright violations include kinox.to, canna.to, serien.sx, and s.to.
-Visitors to these sites can stream or download films and music for free.
-Blocking access to such sites occurs when the provider identifies a forbidden IP address.
+Other examples of commonly blocked websites on copyright grounds include kinox.to, canna.to, serien.sx, and s.to.
+These sites allow users to stream or download films and music for free.
+Blocking access to them occurs when the provider identifies a forbidden IP address.
 Instead of loading the desired website, users will see a notice either from their ISP or another authority, such as the CUII in Germany, informing them why access to the site is blocked.

 Are you vacationing abroad and interested in catching up on local news from back home?
 You might not be able to watch the regularly scheduled broadcast owing to the new IP address you're using.
 The same happens if you attempt to watch the latest episode of your favorite series on Netflix while on a business trip out of the country.

-Geoblocking occurs whenever platforms or websites withhold access to content based on the user's physical location.
-The reasons for this are missing broadcast rights and/or licenses.
-For example, Netflix Germany does not always have the same rights to series as Netflix US (and vice versa).
-For local news or sporting events, the country you're in likely won't have the same transmission rights.
+Geoblocking occurs whenever platforms or websites deny access to content because of the requestor's physical location.
+This most often occurs when their physical location doesn't have the same broadcast rights and/or licenses.
+For example, Netflix Germany does not have the same rights to series as Netflix US (and vice versa).
+In terms of local news or sporting events, the country you're in likely won't have the same transmission rights.

-Public television (here, the Italian RAI) blocks access to content for users who attempting to view it without Italian IP addresses.
+Public television (here, the Italian RAI) blocks access to content for users that try to view it without Italian IP addresses.

-Whenever someone outside the jurisdiction where the rights or licenses are active attempts to access them, the server will automatically identify the foreign IP address and prevent it from displaying or playing back normally.
+Whenever someone outside the jurisdiction where the rights or licenses are active attempts to access them, the server will automatically identify the foreign IP address and prevent it from playing back or displaying normally.

 Workplace or Institutional Blocks

-Even though the pages aren't illegal, more and more employers, as well as schools, universities, and other institutions are preventing users from being able to access certain websites.
+Even though the pages aren't illegal, more and more employers, as well as schools, universities, and other institutions are blocking access to certain websites.
 This ensures that students or employees only use the Internet for educational or work-related activities.
-Another benefit is that by limiting access to websites, the risk of infectious malware or viruses being downloaded through malicious links is reduced.
+Another benefit is that by limiting access to the web, the risk of infectious malware or viruses being downloaded through malicious links is reduced.

-Across the European Union, governments only block content that endangers minors, belongs to or advocates support for terrorist organizations, or violates copyrights.
+Across the European Union, governments only block content that endangers minors, advocates support for terrorist organizations, or violates copyrights.
 Abroad, things look a bit different.

 If you take a trip to China, the Russian Federation, Turkey, or Iran, you'll quickly notice that many of your favorite news sites and social networks are unavailable.
-Authoritarian and dictatorial regimes heavily censor the Internet to control what sort of information their citizens are exposed to, and prevent them from organizing any opposition.
+Authoritarian and dictatorial regimes heavily censor the Internet to control what information their citizens are exposed to and prevent them from organizing any opposition.